Protesters Take on Rep. Young, Earmarks

 "Defense contractors like Honeywell, General Dynamics, and Science Applications International Corporation (SAIC) are among top recipients of millions in federal earmarks.
 All happen to be among Young’s major campaign contributors as well."

-This is the second time in two months that protesters have taken aim at Congressman Young.
+This is the that protesters have taken aim at Congressman Young.

 In May, around two dozen protesters marched into Young’s Seminole office to read a letter to Young’s staff requesting a meeting with the congressman when he returns from the latest session of Congress.